JoyZadan/html-css-portfolio-project/README.md

 ### FRAMEWORKS, LIBRARIES AND PROGRAMMES USED
 1. Vectary
+    * Vectary was used by the developer to create a simple Augmented Reality experience.
 2. Google Fonts
+    * Google fonts were used to import the Montserrat and Fira Sans fonts into the style.css file and are used on all pages of the website.
 3. Font Awesome
+    * Font Awesome icons were mainly used for the Footer section of the page, specifically for the social media links as well as the address details of the site.
 4. Adobe Illustrator
+    * Adobe Illustrator was used to create the two versions of the Train in XR SVG logos.
+Adobe Illustrator was also used to create the logos of fictional clients of Train in XR.
 5. Photoshop
+    * Photoshop was used to optimize images for TXR website such as file size compression and quality enhancement.
+Photoshop was also used to insert the screenshot of the TXR website with the Augmented Reality feature showing on the screen.
 6. Adobe Stock
+    * The developer has an existing account with Adobe Stock and all images used on the site are all licensed for use.
 7. Biteable
+    * A Biteable template was used to create the Train in XR corporate video for the About Us page.
 8. YouTube
+    * Two video contents from YouTube (CNBC and Future Business Tech) were embedded on the site as fictional TXR sample works.
 9. Git
+    * Git was used for version control.
 10. GitPod
+    * GitPod was used as online IDE for GitHub and the terminal was used to add and commit to Git and push to GitHub.
 11. GitHub
+    * GitHub was and is being used as repository of the project source code.
 12. Balsamiq
+    * Balsamiq was used to create the wireframes for the Train in XR website project.
 13. Chrome DevTools
+    * Chrome DevTools was used to test the code and debug the code during the development process.
 14. Microsoft Edge DevTools
+    * Microsoft Edge DevTools was used to test the code and debug the code during the development process.
 15. Safari DevTools
+    * Safari DevTools was used to test the code and debug the code during the development process.

 ### TESTING
 * HTML Validator - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjoyzadan.github.io%2Fhtml-css-portfolio-project%2F)